Yelp/detect-secrets/README.md

 ## Installation

 There are three components that you can setup, depending on your purposes.
-All three can work independently of each other, but for optimal results, you should use all three together.
+While all three are independent, you should pair the Secrets Baseline with either the client-side pre-commit hook, or the server-side secret scanner.

 1. **Client-side Pre-Commit Hook**, that alerts developers when they attempt to enter a secret in the code base.